Search results for

 How do the JBL Charge 5 and JBL Flip 6 connect?

 Both the JBL Charge 5 and Flip 6 are Bluetooth-only affairs, using 5.1.
 Both use the standard AAC and SBC codecs with no auxiliary line input or USB input.
 If high quality codecs are important to you, and you own an Android device, these aren’t the speakers for you.
 Apple users, however, get the most out of AAC codecs.
-In any case, you’re not exactly dealing in the realm of pristine audio when using a mono Bluetooth speaker in uncontrolled outdoor settings, so codecs matter less in this scenario than with noise canceling headphones, for example.
+In any case, you’re not exactly dealing with pristine audio when using a mono Bluetooth speaker in uncontrolled outdoor settings, so codecs matter less in this scenario than with noise-cancelling headphones, for example.

 Is battery life better on the JBL Charge 5 or JBL Flip 6?

 Each speaker utilizes the modern USB-C standard for recharging the speakers.
-Neither speaker comes with a fast charge, which is pretty annoying if you catch yourself with a dead speaker right before you leave the house.
+Neither speaker comes with a fast charge, which is annoying if you catch yourself with a dead speaker right before leaving the house.
 The Charge 5 takes 4 hours to fully recharge from empty, and the Flip 6 takes 2.5 hours to do the same.

 Does the JBL Charge 5 sound better than the JBL Flip 6?